The Crime of Stalking in California - PC 646.9 PC

 In a domestic violence case, the criminal offense of stalking is a serious issue.
 California has some of the toughest and most comprehensive laws in the United States.

-If you have charged or under investigation for stalking, you need to consult with our criminal defense attorneys immediately.
+If you have been charged or under investigation for stalking, you need to consult with our criminal defense attorneys immediately.
 We have successfully defended many clients against stalking charges related to domestic violence for over five decades.

 With our vast experience and knowledge, we offer aggressive legal representation.